BarisAlbayrakIEEE/StructuralAnalysis/README.md

 In the first section, I will start by describing the problem without diving into too much detail.
 Then, I will discuss about the architecture and design of an application to serve as a solution to the given problem.

+**Note**\
+This project includes example code snippets (e.g., EO_Panel.h) to support and clarify architectural and design discussions.
+However, these source files are intended as illustrative pseudocode.
+They have not been compiled, tested, or validated.
+**The code may contain bugs, and in some cases, contradictions with the stated design or architectural intent** **(especially regarding the const correctness and interface boundaries).**
+**Please interpret the code accordingly and focus on the architectural and design concepts rather than the implementation accuracy.**

 ## 2. Problem Definition: Stress Analysis of the Structural Components <a id='sec2'></a>

 The design of structural components (SCs) includes various aspects: